 - Cost: Not too high, but not too low either

 This last is especially important.
 Beware discount materials.
-We know the bottom line is important.
+We know the bottom line is essential.
 No one wants to drain the contents of their bank account on some repair they didn’t even know they had to make.
-Nevertheless, if you want a solid roof, you must buy minimum quality materials at the very least.
+Nevertheless, if you like a solid roof, you must buy minimum-quality materials at the very least.
 You can ask your roofing specialist what that means.
-They’ll help you find options that fit both your budget and your desire not to experience a cave-in.
-Both important, right?
+They’ll help you find options that fit your budget and your desire not to experience a cave-in.
+Both are important, right?

 If you think of a roof as a thin patchwork of shingles across the top, that’s okay.
 It’s natural to picture only what we see from the road.
 However, that’s not all there is to a roof.
-When you have a repair or full roof replacement, your bid will need to account for many other systems as well.
+When you have a repair or total roof replacement, your bid must also account for many other systems.
 These include:

 - Gutters to drain water away from the roof and ensure it does no damage to the foundation on the way down